 Likewise, a double-blind, placebo-controlled Korean study found that a mixed group of probiotics—including B. bifidum and L. rhamnosus—reduced symptoms of IBS, including the time between incidences of diarrhea, over four weeks.

 Another randomized study using B. bifidum in a composite probiotic treatment showed similar results – less abdominal pain and less discomfort while using the bathroom.
-The treatment was especially effective for those who experience diarrhea as a primary symptom of IBS.
+The treatment was especially effective for those who experienced diarrhea as a primary symptom of IBS.

 Probiotics – The Future of Digestive Health